top of page

 Strengthening Infection Prevention in Hospitals Starts With the Equipment That Moves Most

-Hospitals are designed to be places of healing.
+Hospitals are built for healing and creating a safe care environment.
 Yet every day, infection prevention teams are asked to protect complex care environments under mounting pressure — staffing shortages, rising patient acuity, tighter budgets, and increasing regulatory scrutiny.

 Most infection prevention strategies focus on patient rooms, fixed surfaces, and clinical spaces.
 But there’s a quieter risk that moves freely across departments, floors, and units: portable equipment.